-- Focusing new residential development and community facilities into the town centre, the Waterfront, Portman Quarter (formerly Ipswich Village), and Ipswich Garden Suburb and into or within walking distance of the town's district centres, and supporting community development; - b.
-Identifying a broad location for future growth at the northern end of Humber Doucy Lane for housing and associated infrastructure later in the plan period after 2031, and working with Suffolk Coastal District Council to master plan development and ensure a comprehensive approach to its planning and delivery; - c.
-Working with neighbouring authorities to address housing need within the Ipswich housing market area; - d.
+- a.
+Focusing new residential development and community facilities into the town centre, the Waterfront, Portman Quarter (formerly Ipswich Village), and Ipswich Garden Suburb and into or within walking distance of the town's district centres, and supporting community development; - b.
+Allocating sites Identifying a broad location for future growth-development at the northern end of Humber Doucy Lane for housing and associated infrastructure, appropriately phased with the delivery of the Ipswich Garden Suburb and its associated infrastructure later in the plan period after 2031, and working with Suffolk Coastal District East Suffolk Council to master plan development and ensure a comprehensive approach to its planning and delivery (see policy ISPA4); - c.
+Working with neighbouring authorities to address housing need and delivery within the Ipswich housing market area; - d.
 Focusing major new retail development into the Central Shopping Area with smaller sites identified in district centres; - e.
 Focusing new office, hotel, cultural and leisure development into Ipswich town centre; - f.
 Directing other employment uses (B1 (except office), B2 and B8) to employment areas distributed in the outer parts of the Borough, and there will be a town centre first approach to the location of offices; - g.
-Dispersing open space based (non-commercial) leisure uses throughout the town with preferred linkage to ecological networks and/or green corridors, and protecting the countryside from inappropriate development; and - h.
-Development demonstrating principles of very high quality architecture and urban design and which enhances the public realm and is resilient to climate change.
+Dispersing open space based (non-commercial) leisure uses throughout the town with preferred linkage to ecological networks and/or green and blue corridors, and protecting the countryside from inappropriate development; and - h.
+Development demonstrating principles of very high quality architecture and urban design and which enhances the public realm, ensures the security and safety of residents and is resilient to climate change.

-A sustainable urban extension to north Ipswich will be delivered subject to the provision of suitable infrastructure (see policy CS10).
+A sustainable urban extension to north Ipswich will be delivered subject to the provision of suitable infrastructure (see policy CS10 - Ipswich Garden Suburb).

 Major developments within the town centre, Portman Quarter, Waterfront and district centres should incorporate a mix of uses to help achieve integrated, vibrant and sustainable communities.
 Major developments (for the purposes of this policy) are defined as commercial developments of 1,000 sq. m or more or residential developments of 10 dwellings or more.
-Exceptions may be made for large offices or education buildings for a known end user.
+Exceptions may be made for large offices or education buildings for a known end user, or for residential use where this would itself diversify the land use mix provided by surrounding buildings and complies with other policies of the plan.

-In the interests of maximising the use of previously developed land, development densities will be high in the town centre, Portman Quarter and Waterfront, medium in the rest of IP-One and in and around the district centres, and low elsewhere, where it does not compromise heritage assets and the historic character of Ipswich.
+In the interests of maximising the use of previously developed land, development densities will be high in the town centre, Portman Quarter and Waterfront, medium in the rest of IP-One and in and around the district centres, and low elsewhere, provided that in all areas-where it does not compromise heritage assets and the historic character of Ipswich.